Clinton-Davis/chow/README.md

 #### **About**

-The About page has a center block format with a heading and and information about Chow and HotPoint.
+The About page has a centre block format with a heading and information about Chow and HotPoint.

 <details>
 <summary>About Page Wireframes</summary>